drzussy/Selected-Projects/Charge Simulator/README.md

 ## project overview
 The following code solves 4 different problems presented that were solved analyticaly using mathematical tools and then were solved numerically with the following code.
+For a full explanation of the problems, refer to the pdf file.

 ## Code overview